zella0/warmup-dom-review/README.md

 //Your answer here
 ---

+## In your own words, what is jQuery?

+---
+//Your answer here
+---

+## What are 2 ways to include jQuery in a page?

+---
+//Your answer here
+---

 ## How does one select an element in the DOM that has an ID of 'foo'?
+Show how to do it with vanilla JS and jQuery.

 ```
 //Your answer here
 ```

 ## How does one select all elements in the DOM that have a class of 'foo'?
+Show how to do it with vanilla JS and jQuery.

 ```
 //Your answer here
 ```

 ## How does one select all elements in the DOM that have a tag name of 'section'?
+Show how to do it with vanilla JS and jQuery.

 ```
 //Your answer here
 ```

 ## How does one change the css color to red for all elements with the class 'change-me'?
+Show how to do it with vanilla JS and jQuery.

 ```
 //Your answer here